Generation of chirality and orbital magnetization by Stone-Wales-type lattice defects in the Kitaev spin liquid

 To complement our T-matrix computation, here we consider a supercell periodic arrangement of defects and compute the Chern number of the system which represents the chirality for the superlattice translation invariant systems.
-We place a single defect in a honeycomb lattice supercell with $\ell_u^2$ lattice points, hence effective defect density here is $n_d=\ell_u^{-2}$.
+We place a single defect in a supercell with $\ell_u^2$ honeycomb lattice points, hence effective defect density here is $n_d=\ell_u^{-2}$.
 Depending on microscopic mechanism for defect formation, such as growth on a substrate inducing periodic out of plane buckling, such a spatially correlated defect array may also be physically relevant.
-We show the Majorana gap and Chern number of such defect configurations for $t_2=1$ in Fig.~\ref{fig_majorana gap_chern}.
+We show the Majorana gap and Chern number of such defect configurations for conventional SW defects ($t_2=1$) in Fig.~\ref{fig_majorana gap_chern}.

-The Majorana gap for Lieb-flux state remains always non-zero and scales with defect densities as $\approx11n_d$.
+The Majorana gap for Lieb-flux state remains always non-zero and scales with defect densities as $\approx10.8n_d$ (also shown in Fig.~2 of the companion paper).
 Computing the Chern number of the system, we find that it is always quantized to $\pm 1$ for $\mu^z=\pm1$.
-We have also further checked that the Chern number does not change with tuning $t_2$, which is consistent with T-matrix results.
+We further check that the Chern number does not change with tuning $t_2$, which is consistent with T-matrix results.

 The PT-flux states always remains gapless for all defect densities, hence Chern number is not defined in this case.